Skip to Content

 The Ultralight Travel Packing List for Men

 In this guide, I outline every piece of gear that you need to pack and its uses.
-Some ultralight packers are more hardcore than others.
 I will indicate which items are optional and which you’ll want to pack.
+I’ll talk about some of the best materials and types of clothing to pack.
 This guide also contains info on camping gear.

 For hikers, ultralight traditionally means keeping your base weight below 10 pounds (about 4.5 kilos).
 For travel, we generally need a bit more gear.
 Mostly clothing.
 Most airlines allow up to a 22 pound (10 kilos) bags as a carry-on.
 The bag must measure less than 45 linear inches (115 centimeters).
 Our goal is to fit within those limits.